 PART THREE – A WAY FORWARD

-Chapter 9: Wider Issues Affecting Early Childhood Education by Patricia Giardiello and Tarja Karlsson Häikiö
+Chapter 9: Wider Issues In Early Childhood Education by Patricia Giardiello and Tarja Karlsson Häikiö

 Chapter 10: Chapter 10: Hope for the Future: New Possibilities for Sustaining a Reflexive Approach by Naomi McLeod, Tarja Karlsson Häikiö and Pernilla Mårtensson